 Making your own DIY Book Page Ornament is simple and fun.
 Use an old book to create a one-of-a-kind Christmas decoration your family will cherish year after year.

-Take a minute this holiday season to make some heart-felt memories – create some homemade Christmas ornaments as gifts or for your own tree!
+Take a minute this holiday season to make some heartfelt memories - create some homemade Christmas ornaments as gifts or for your tree!
 Ready for some inspiration?
+This Book Page Ornament is lovely and has a sparkly, vintage feel.

 How to Make a Mod Podge DIY Book Page Ornament